AviatrixSystems/terraform-provider-aviatrix/website/docs/r/aviatrix_gateway.html.markdown

 ## Notes
 ### FQDN
-In order for the FQDN feature to be enabled for the specified gateway, `enable_snat` must be set to true.
-If it is not set at gateway creation, creation of FQDN resource will automatically enable SNAT and users must rectify the diff in the Terraform state by setting `enable_snat = true` in their config file.
+In order for the FQDN feature to be enabled for the specified gateway, `single_ip_snat` must be set to true.
+If it is not set at gateway creation, creation of FQDN resource will automatically enable SNAT and users must rectify the diff in the Terraform state by setting `single_ip_snat = true` in their config file.

 ### insane_mode
 If `insane_mode` is enabled, you must specify a valid /26 CIDR segment of the VPC specified for the `subnet`.
 This will then create a new subnet to be used for the corresponding gateway.
 You cannot specify an existing /26 subnet.